philsturgeon/phil.tech/src/content/tech-climate.md

 Generally, when folks hear this they shout "it's not that simple, most API data is not cacheable!"
 Some folks will even say that API caching is inherently a bad idea...
 These people are fundamentally wrong, but it's really common.
 I've been trying to explain this for years.
 Giant payloads with all sorts of mixed data, with resource A, B, C, D all smushed into a singhle response body due to fear of "making too many calls" means you've got cacheable data mixed in with uncacheable data, therefore nothing is cacheable.

-This is some old HTTP/1 thinking, where "compound documents" and GraphQL seem like a good idea, but [this has no place in a HTTP/2 world](https://apisyouwonthate.com/blog/lets-stop-building-apis-around-a-network-hack), especially with HTTP/3 around the corner.
+This is some old HTTP/1 thinking, where ["compound documents" and GraphQL seem like a good idea](https://apisyouwonthate.com/blog/lets-stop-building-apis-around-a-network-hack), but has no place in a HTTP/2 world - especially with [HTTP/3 around the corner](https://www.fastly.com/blog/state-of-quic-and-http3-2020).

 Fastly wrote a great article showing how you can [design APIs to be more cacheable](https://www.fastly.com/blog/optimise-api-cache-improved-performance), and reduce the number of pointless requests hitting your API.

-Again, with companies like Fastly spending all their time focusing on making things more efficient, you having a few cache servers is always going to be more efficient than having a bunch of origin servers, spreading them around all over the world, desperately waiting to try and answer redundant questions as quickly as they can.
+Again, with hosted cache proxy services focused on making things more efficient, you having a few cache servers is always going to be more efficient than having a bunch of origin servers, spreading them around all over the world, desperately waiting to try and answer redundant questions as quickly as they can.

 Design more efficient APIs.
 Save the world. 👍